-While in New Orleans, celebrating my friend’s and my own milestone birthday, we dined at Brennan’s, an upscale restaurant in the French Quarter.
+While in New Orleans, celebrating my friend’s and my milestone birthday, we dined at Brennan’s, an upscale restaurant in the French Quarter.
 They were named Best Restaurant 2016 in New Orleans Magazine.
 Their recipes and service are nothing less than amazing.
-Brennan’s shares their Seafood and Gumbo recipe with us, which I have converted to a smaller batch of gluten free seafood gumbo.
+Brennan’s shares their Seafood and Gumbo recipe, which I have converted to a smaller batch of gluten free seafood gumbo.
 Enjoy!

 I also increased the amount of rice you should cook, just because you may have hearty eaters.